philoj/go-planes-server/readme.md

 The backend server for the game.

+Client code can be found [here](https://github.com/philoj/go-planes-client).

 Run by:

 `$ go run main.go client.go hub.go`